How to write an essay fast (even the night before)

 Here is the one mistake that turns a rushed essay into a misconduct meeting, and it is worth naming precisely.
 When you are tired and the deadline is close, asking a general chatbot to "add some citations" feels like a shortcut.
 It is the most dangerous thing you can do tonight.

 A general chatbot does not look anything up when it writes.
 It predicts plausible text, and a citation is just plausible-looking text: a believable author, a real-sounding journal, a correctly formatted DOI, attached to a paper that was never written.
-The reference looks perfect, which is exactly why it is dangerous.
-A marker who tries to find it cannot, and "the AI gave it to me" is not a defense, because the citation is in your name.
-This is what actually gives a ChatGPT essay away, far more than any writing-style tell, and it is the thing detectors do not even need to catch because the fake source catches itself.
+The reference looks perfect, which is exactly why it is dangerous, and this is what actually gives a ChatGPT essay away, far more than any writing-style tell.
+Detectors do not even need to catch it, because the fake source catches itself.
+The measured rates, and how to check a reference in about a minute, are on the research paper page, since that is where a rushed writer is handling the most citations.

 Where a tool actually helps at the deadline